moshix/BITNETServices/README.md

 XYZZY is a chat client in REXX for VM/SP and z/VM.

-And QBIT, QUSER, MTRAP, YWAKEUP, NSCAN, IUCVTRAP, SUPERMSG, CLRSCRN,  XYZIUCV are tools to ether triap NJE messages or handle them.
+And QBIT, QUSER, MTRAP, YWAKEUP, NSCAN, IUCVTRAP, SUPERMSG, CLRSCRN,  XYZIUCV are tools to ether trap NJE messages or to handle them.

 <h1>RELAY CHAT Implementation(s)</h1>